joeldodson/jsonloggeriso8601datetime/README.md

 - copied python-json-logger source code into jsonloggeriso8601datetime repo.
   This has been noted in the main README and a README created in the jlidt_pjl source directory.
   I decided to bump the version for this to keep it separate from anything else.

+### 2.0.0

+- major version bump:  the logging itself is backward compatible, but I changed the name of jilqs to be consistent.
+- added script, ```jlidt``` for simplicity, don't have to run with ```python -m```
+- upgraded to poetry 2.x
+- python-json-logger ownership has been resolved.
+Back to the pypi version now
+- restructured code to be a bit more pythonic

 ## Wrapping It Up